RandyBoBandy92/VSCodeSnippetsPresentation/whatAreSnippets.md

 Snippets are stored inside VS Code snippet files, which are in JSON format

 ## Why use Snippets?
-- The less that we have to type ourselves, the less likelihood of missing semicolons, typos, etc.
+- The less that we have to type ourselves, the less likelihood of errors like missing semicolons, typos, etc.
 - Less time looking up syntax, more productivity

 ## Snippets Defined